 Chamonix Trail Running Weekend

-I have recently returned from our first Chamonix trail running weekend!
-It’s an awesome place to get some miles in, no matter what your trail running experience or ability, there’s something for everyone.
+Chamonix is an awesome place to get some trail running miles in, no matter what your trail running experience or ability, there’s something for everyone.

 Getting to Chamonix

 The information in this post was written following a visit in 2015 when we were based in the UK.

 Chamonix is easy to get to.
 We flew from Bristol to Geneva (Easyjet) and from there it was just a 1h30 transfer which we did with Cham Express.
 Door to door from home in less than 7 hours!